 Also make sure to get the most sleep you can possibly get and reduce the stress in your life.
 If you exercise, do it lightly.

-If you find the diet to be too restrictive to be followed for any period of time, have a look at any Paleo food list and you’ll see that still have plenty of choice when it comes to meat, fats and vegetables.
+If you find the diet to be too restrictive to be followed for any period of time, have a look at any Paleo food list and you’ll see that you still have plenty of choices when it comes to meat, fats and vegetables.
 You can enjoy delicious salads, soups, stews, stir-fries, curries and whatever your imagination can think off.

 A good thing to integrate in big quantities is fresh homemade bone stock.
 Use it in soups and stews.
 Preparing stock will extract gelatin, collagen and glucosamine from the bones, which are all greatly needed by a healing gut.
 It will also keep you very well hydrated.

 A word on supplements